Type: Sport, 60 ft (18 m)

 Description Suggest change

 This route climbs the steep wall between Jungle Gym and Solitude.
 Access the big ledge via the opening section of Jungle Gym.
 From the ledge, 5 bolts protect the gently overhanging climbing up to the anchor below the roof.
 There is a large horizontal crack after the 4th bolt.
 If you can bury your right leg in the crack, it will earn you a no-hands and makes it super casual to clip the 5th bolt.
 Once rested, climb straight up the crimpy orange face to good jugs at the anchor.
-It is easy to head right, which brings the overall grade down to mid 5.10.
-Read the comments in the "no-hands rest" photo for details.
-This is sort of like a gym route where there are holds that are "off".
+Check out the photo J. Feher took documenting the "No Hands Rest."
+The "X" marked horns are off route if you are climbing the intended line.
+If you are stumped by the upper section you can bail right into much easier terrain and bring the grade down to 5.10.

 Location Suggest change